shehram-tahir/content-manager/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project uses Context API and Material UI to integrate with Open Source JSON API builder at https://jsonplaceholder.typicode.com/guide/

 Run the following commands to run the project: